LeBron, Lonzo take the floor together for first time | New Country 923

 Nikola Vucevic grabbed 11 rebounds and Melvin Frazier Jr. scored 10 points for the Magic.
 Mike Conley scored a game-high 24 points for the Grizzlies, shooting 9 for 14.

-GRIZZLIES: Memphis was outrebounded 54-38, and 12-1 on the offensive glass. … Marc Gasol and Jaren Jackson each scored 10 for Memphis.
+GRIZZLIES: Memphis was outrebounded 54-38, and 12-1 on the offensive glass. … Marc Gasol and Jaren Jackson each scored 10.

 MAGIC: Orlando took control with a 12-1 run in the second quarter. … Rookie Mo Bamba didn’t play because of a bruised wrist.